-The best place for me to record cars is on an airstrip or race track.
-You have no other vehicle traffic and you can avoid animal traffic too.
+The best place for me to record cars is on an airstrip or a race track, where there’s no vehicle traffic and you can avoid animals too.
 So there’s more control over your environment in that situation.

 Do you need to apply for some kind of permit to record on an air-strip?